MBagasA/stroke_data/README.md

 * high_risk:	Indicates whether a patient falls into a high-risk stroke category based on health indicators.

 ## Tools
-•	SQL
+*	SQL
-•	EXCEL
+*	EXCEL
-•	POWER BI
+*	POWER BI

 ## Exploratory Data Analysis (EDA)
 ![alt text](https://github.com/MBagasA/stroke_data/blob/main/Dashboard.png?raw=true)
    ### 1. Total Stroke Cases by Age Segment
    Insight
-   o	The elderly age group accounts for the largest number of stroke cases,
+   *	The elderly age group accounts for the largest number of stroke cases, making up more than half of the total stroke patients.
-      making up more than half of the total stroke patients. o	Stroke cases increase significantly with age, showing a strong correlation between aging and stroke risk. o	Extremely low stroke cases appear in children and teenagers, indicating that strokes are much more common in older populations. o	The adult and senior age groups already show a substantial risk of stroke, meaning prevention must begin before old age. o	The aging population could increase the future healthcare burden, related to stroke treatment and rehabilitation.
+   *	Stroke cases increase significantly with age, showing a strong correlation between aging and stroke risk.
+   *	Extremely low stroke cases appear in children and teenagers, indicating that strokes are much more common in older populations.
+   *	The adult and senior age groups already show a substantial risk of stroke, meaning prevention must begin before old age.
+   *	The aging population could increase the future healthcare burden, related to stroke treatment and rehabilitation.
    Recommendation
-   o	Healthcare services should prioritize stroke prevention programs focused on the elderly. o	Create programs to conduct routine screenings for individuals over 40 years old. o	Enhance awareness campaigns regarding stroke symptoms among the elderly. o	Develop community-based healthy aging programs. o	Design activities that can increase physical activity among the elderly.
+   *	Healthcare services should prioritize stroke prevention programs focused on the elderly.
+   *	Create programs to conduct routine screenings for individuals over 40 years old.
+   *	Enhance awareness campaigns regarding stroke symptoms among the elderly.
+   *	Develop community-based healthy aging programs.
+   *	Design activities that can increase physical activity among the elderly.

    ### 2. Smoking Lifestyle and Stroke Risk
    Insight
-   o	Patients with a history of smoking still contribute significantly to the number of stroke sufferers. o	Former smokers retain a substantial risk of stroke even after quitting. o	The "Unknown" smoking category is relatively large,
+   *	Patients with a history of smoking still contribute significantly to the number of stroke sufferers.
+   *	Former smokers retain a substantial risk of stroke even after quitting.
-      indicating incomplete healthcare data collection. o	Smoking behavior may contribute indirectly to other health issues, such as hypertension and heart disease. o	Lifestyle-related factors appear to play a critical role in the occurrence of strokes.
+   *	The "Unknown" smoking category is relatively large, indicating incomplete healthcare data collection.
+   *	Smoking behavior may contribute indirectly to other health issues, such as hypertension and heart disease.
+   *	Lifestyle-related factors appear to play a critical role in the occurrence of strokes.
    Recommendation
-   o	Implement educational programs on the dangers of smoking. o	Improve the data collection process for patient lifestyles. o	Provide routine cardiovascular check-ups for smokers and former smokers. o	Promote healthy lifestyle campaigns through digital healthcare platforms. o	Establish programs in workplaces and public facilities to adopt smoke-free environments.
+   *	Implement educational programs on the dangers of smoking.
+   *	Improve the data collection process for patient lifestyles.
+   *	Provide routine cardiovascular check-ups for smokers and former smokers.
+   *	Promote healthy lifestyle campaigns through digital healthcare platforms.
+   *	Establish programs in workplaces and public facilities to adopt smoke-free environments.

    ### 3. Total Stroke Cases by Work Type
    Insight
-   o	Private sector workers have the highest number of stroke cases. o	Job-related stress and a sedentary lifestyle may contribute to stroke risk. o	Self-employed workers also show relatively high stroke cases,
+   *	Private sector workers have the highest number of stroke cases.
+   *	Job-related stress and a sedentary lifestyle may contribute to stroke risk.
-      potentially due to irregular working patterns. o	Government employees show lower stroke cases compared to private sector employees. o	Differences in workplace lifestyles can influence healthcare outcomes.
+   *	Self-employed workers also show relatively high stroke cases, potentially due to irregular working patterns.
+   *	Government employees show lower stroke cases compared to private sector employees.
+   *	Differences in workplace lifestyles can influence healthcare outcomes.
    Recomendation
-   o	Companies should establish health programs for employees. o	Provide counseling to employees to encourage taking regular breaks. o	Offer support to employees regarding stress management and mental health. o	Promote a healthier working environment. o	Create periodic health screening programs for employees.
+   *	Companies should establish health programs for employees.
+   *	Provide counseling to employees to encourage taking regular breaks.
+   *	Offer support to employees regarding stress management and mental health.
+   *	Promote a healthier working environment.
+   *	Create periodic health screening programs for employees.

    ### 4. Gender and Marital Status Analysis
    Insight
-   o	Female patients show slightly higher stroke cases than male patients. o	Married individuals dominate stroke cases. o	Responsibility factors, lifestyle,
+   *	Female patients show slightly higher stroke cases than male patients.
+   *	Married individuals dominate stroke cases.
-      and stress levels may influence the health conditions of married individuals. o	Gender-based healthcare analysis can help improve prevention strategies. o	Social and family factors can contribute indirectly to health outcomes.
+   *	Responsibility factors, lifestyle, and stress levels may influence the health conditions of married individuals.
+   *	Gender-based healthcare analysis can help improve prevention strategies.
+   *	Social and family factors can contribute indirectly to health outcomes.
    Recomendation
-   o	Provide gender-specific health awareness campaigns. o	Encourage family-based health monitoring programs. o	Promote mental health awareness among married adults. o	Improve accessibility to preventive healthcare services. o	Conduct a deeper analysis of stroke risk factors related to gender.
+   *	Provide gender-specific health awareness campaigns.
+   *	Encourage family-based health monitoring programs.
+   *	Promote mental health awareness among married adults.
+   *	Improve accessibility to preventive healthcare services.
+   *	Conduct a deeper analysis of stroke risk factors related to gender.

    ### 5. Health Metrics Analysis
    Insight
-   o	The average glucose level in stroke patients is relatively high. o	The average BMI shows a tendency toward obesity among patients. o	Obesity and high glucose levels are strong indicators associated with stroke risk. o	Poor lifestyle and eating habits can contribute to unhealthy health metrics. o	Preventive health monitoring is essential for high-risk patients.
+   *	The average glucose level in stroke patients is relatively high.
+   *	The average BMI shows a tendency toward obesity among patients.
+   *	Obesity and high glucose levels are strong indicators associated with stroke risk.
+   *	Poor lifestyle and eating habits can contribute to unhealthy health metrics.
+   * 	Preventive health monitoring is essential for high-risk patients.
    Recommendation
    o	Promote healthy diet programs. o	Implement nutritional quality labels on food and beverage packaging.